 Is It Illegal To Drive Without A Cabin Air Filter?

 In the United States, it’s not illegal to drive without a cabin air filter.
-The reason for this is that you’re not posing to be a safety risk for other users of the road.
+The reason for this is that you’re not posing to be a safety risk to other users of the road.
 Furthermore, authorities can’t see if you’re driving without a cabin air filter from the outside of the car.

 Should You Drive Without A Cabin Air Filter?